lmuntaner/tech-introduction-product-people/docs/networking/auth.md

 Imagine a server that expects the client to send two extra headers: `email` and `password` in each request.

-This is technically possible, but as you can imagine not very secure and not simple either.
+This is technically possible, but not secure at all.

 ## Using a token